klybok-team/AudioInteract/README.md

 # API:

-Install NVorbis.dll and move it to dependencies folder.

-Install SCPSLAudioAPI.dll and move it to dependencies folder.

 Install AudioPlayer.API.dll file and move it to dependencies folder.

 # Plugin:

-Install NVorbis.dll and move it to dependencies folder.

-Install SCPSLAudioAPI.dll and move it to dependencies folder.

 Install AudioPlayer.API.dll file and move it to dependencies folder.